9 August, 2016. 14:15

 “I have a few strategies that I think will help them in their sledging.
 The type of calls that transcend language and cultural barriers,”

 “The moment I heard it was the Chinese, I was absolutely stoked.
-I’ve never had the chance to berate a Chinaman in the international arena,”
+I’ve never had the chance to berate a Chinese person in the international arena,”

 “I’ve brought Indians to tears before.
 The same with Pakistanis, British, Jamaicans and Sri Lankans – but the Chinese is a new challenge.
 I think Mack has got it in him to really take this thing to the next level.”